Apply for a DOT Number: What You Need to Know Before You Start

 Frequently Asked Questions

-What is a USDOT number used for in trucking?
+What is a USDOT number and what is it used for?

-When is a USDOT number required for my vehicle?
+When do you need a DOT number for your vehicle?

-Do I need a USDOT number for personal use vehicles?
+Do I need a USDOT number for personal or non-commercial use?